 However, it also means that your cosigner takes on all the risk of you defaulting on the loan, so make sure you both understand the conditions of the deal before signing.

 First Time Buyers In Illinois With Bad Credit

 First-time homebuyers in Illinois usually prefer either the IHDA 1stHomeIllinois loan option or the FHA loan.
 Both can and will help you secure your first loan even if you have bad credit.
 If your credit is 580, your down payment on an FHA loan will only be 3.5 % in most cases.

 If your credit is lower than that (usually there’s a minimum cutoff of 500), the down payment will be slightly higher, but still lower than that of a conventional loan.

 You may also be able to make up for even worse credit with alternative forms of credit, like proof that you regularly pay your utility or phone bills.

 Bad Credit Home Loans In Illinois After Bankruptcy

 When your house is foreclosed upon or you file for bankruptcy, it can cause major damage to your credit score and can greatly impact your ability to get a second home loan in the future.
 But bankruptcy doesn’t have to be the end.

-Even though conventional mortgages usually require a seven-year waiting period after filing for bankruptcy before you can apply for a new loan, FHA mortgages only have a three-year waiting period and VA home loans only require two.
+Conventional mortgages usually require a seven-year waiting period after filing for bankruptcy before you can apply for a new loan.
+FHA mortgages only have a three-year waiting period and VA home loans only require two.

 Best of all, if you take time to rebuild your credit during the waiting years, you will get even better terms on your loan once the waiting period has ended.